Global methods

 Loading "Global Methods"

-Often, global behaviors you would want to mock will be encapsulated to particular global objects.
-For example, the log() method is a part of the console object, which means you don't have to mock the entire console just to know when it prints something.
+Often, the global behaviors you want to mock are encapsulated within specific global objects.
+For example, the log() method is part of the console object, so you don’t need to mock the entire console just to track when it prints something.

-In that regard, mocking global methods is no different than mocking or spying on regular functions!
+In that regard, mocking global methods is no different from mocking or spying on regular functions!

 // Spying on a method of the object you own.